tim-kos/frey/README.md

 ## Todo

- - [ ] Would be cool to signify chained via ▾ in cli.js ▽
  - [ ] All config should come from Freyfile (think ssh). env only used for secrets. argv only for cwd
  - [ ] Ditch yargs for mimimist, now that we can have autocomplete via liftoff already
  - [ ] Consider detecting the User's config dir, and storing tools there, vs having a ~/.frey